-- Connected USB flash drive
+- a.
+Connected USB flash drive

-- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 41.
+- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 42.

-- 2. Hard drive
+- b.
+Hard drive

-- 3. BIOS

-- When the diagnostic tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.
+- c.
+BIOS - 3.
+When the diagnostic tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.